rbhachu/smartbrain-frontend-jwt/README.md

 <i>Thanks to Andrei Neagoie for creating the [ZTM Web Developer Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery) and [ZTM Junior to Senior Web Developer](https://www.udemy.com/course/the-complete-junior-to-senior-web-developer-roadmap/) courses which SmartBrain is based on.
 <br><br>
-Since completing both courses and further personal development I have also updated the SmartBrain app even further adding numerous updates, bug fixes etc but namely migrating it to run 100% remotely with Heroku for hosting and running the Redis and PostgreSQL servers too.</i>
+Since completing both courses and further personal development I have also updated the SmartBrain app further extensively, adding numerous updates, bug fixes etc. With the fundamental update being to adapt it to run 100% remotely with Heroku hosting the site in tandem with PostgreSQL DB, Redis DB and AWS Lambda servers too.</i>
 </p><br>